 Onions, garlic and broad beans can all be grown outdoors in the colder months.
 However, if you want to grow vegetables such as carrots and winter salads, they’re best grown in a greenhouse or polytunnel.

 If you do decide to grow your own vegetables, you’ll need to ensure you invest in a high-quality polytunnel.
-Cheap variations aren’t going to provide the right amount of protection and they’re also not going to be as durable.
-So, make sure you’re buying from a reliable company like Premier Polytunnels.
+Cheap variations aren’t going to provide the right amount of protection and they’re also not going to be as durable, so do make sure you’re buying from a reliable company.

 Make use of the autumn leaves